Looking for sloping garden ideas?

 Mix up the planting, with vertical spires and mounds for a more dynamic effect, and don’t be afraid to place a taller, fuller plant towards the front of a border.

 5. Plant ornamental grasses

 Ornamental grasses are perfect for slopes.
-Most prefer well-drained soils, and the added angle of the slope will provide a cascade effect when the wind blows them.
+If you're wondering how to grow ornamental grasses, most prefer well-drained soils, and the added angle of the slope will provide a cascade effect when the wind blows them.

 6. Plant according to your space